 Recent advances in LiDAR super-resolution target vertical resolution enhancement, focusing on z-coordinates for improved pedestrian detection \cite{you2023,eskandar2023}.
 You and Kim (2023) introduced a 2D range image-based upsampling technique, interpolating x, y, z, and intensity to boost 3D detection accuracy, while Eskandar et al. (2023) proposed HALS, a height-aware model using polar coordinate regression to excel on KITTI data \cite{you2023,eskandar2023}.
 These approaches affirm z-reconstruction’s importance, given the reliability of x and y coordinates in LiDAR scans \cite{zhang2021}, though their reliance on dense architectures limits real-time viability.

-Graph Neural Networks (GNNs) provide a versatile framework for modeling irregular data, where points are represented as nodes and relationships are represented as edges \cite{scarselli2009}.
-Graph Convolutional Networks (GCNs) employ fixed-weight convolutions, which are effective for node classification but less adept at prioritizing sparse LiDAR geometries \cite{kipf2017}.
-Enhanced GNNs incorporate edge attributes, such as distances, thereby enhancing spatial modeling \cite{wang2019,turati2022}.
-Graph Attention Networks (GATs), pioneered by Veličković et al., introduce dynamic weighting via attention mechanisms, drawing from insights from neural machine translation \cite{velickovic2018,bahdanau2015}.
-Although successful in network analysis, GATs remain underexplored for LiDAR, where their adaptive aggregation is particularly suited to sparse geometries \cite{wang2019}.
+Graph Neural Networks (GNNs) provide a versatile framework for irregular data, modeling points as nodes and relationships as edges \cite{scarselli2009}.
+Graph Convolutional Networks (GCNs) apply fixed-weight convolutions, effective for node classification but less adept at prioritizing sparse LiDAR geometries \cite{kipf2017}.
+Enhanced GNNs incorporate edge attributes like distances, enhancing spatial modeling \cite{wang2019,turati2022}.
+Graph Attention Networks (GATs), pioneered by Veličković et al, introduce dynamic weighting via attention mechanisms, drawing from neural machine translation insights \cite{velickovic2018,bahdanau2015}.
+Though successful in network analysis, GATs remain underexplored for LiDAR, where their adaptive aggregation suits sparse geometries \cite{wang2019}.
 Recent work in graph neural networks has explored architectural elements that enhance stability and expressive capacity beyond the standard GAT formulation.
 In particular, gated skip connections have been shown to improve gradient flow and help models balance raw node features with attention-refined representations \cite{li2019deepgcns,bresson2017residual}.
-Building upon our prior work\cite{awedat2025} , which established the effectiveness of multi-layer GAT architectures for recovering missing elevation data, this research extends that foundation by introducing a more efficient architectural design.
-By incorporating gated residual fusion and feed-forward refinement, we achieve improved reconstruction accuracy while eliminating the need for increasing graph depth..
+In our prior work \cite{awedat2025}, we applied a multi-layer GAT architecture to LiDAR beam reconstruction and showed that attention-based message passing is effective for recovering missing elevation data.
+The present work extends this direction by introducing gated residual fusion and feed-forward refinement, enabling improved reconstruction without increasing graph depth.
 Likewise, several graph transformer variants incorporate feed-forward sublayers similar to those used in sequence transformers to increase nonlinear capacity and improve local geometric modeling \cite{dwivedi2020generalization}.
 These ideas motivate our adoption of a lightweight gated residual pathway and a transformer-style feed-forward block, adapted specifically to the characteristics of sparse LiDAR reconstruction.